brunetto/cv/index.md

 Develop internal solutions for packaging and shipping management inside the PHP/AJAX/MySQL legacy ERP monolith.
 Optimize and automate the external carriers and outsourcers integration.
 Introduce the Go language into the company tech stack, design and build the first Go micro-services on AWS.

-**Research fellow @ INAF-OAPd**
+**PhD Astronomy and Astrophysics @ University of Padova, Research fellow @ INAF-OAPd**

-`Jan 2015 - Jul 2015`
+`2012 - 2015`

 Study gravitational waves sources in young star clusters by means of direct N-body and stellar evolution simulations.
 Develop Go and Python code to set up, run and analyse simulations on several remote computing clusters.
 Modify C++ code to model different physical processes involved.

-**Teaching assistant @ University of Padova**

-`2012 - 2013`

-Advise students with theory and exercises for the Python Lab and Mathematical analysis classes.

-**Intern @ University of Padova**

-`2010`

-Technical characterization of the Asiago astrophysical observatory, 3D model using Blender.
+Published results agreed with the subsequent observations.

-## Edu <!--cation-->
+## Edu
-**PhD, Astronomy and Astrophysics @ University of Padova**

-`2012 - 2015`

-Work on N-body simulations of star clusters to study the impact of stellar evolution and dynamics on neutron stars and black holes binary systems.
-These objects have been observed as sources of gravitational waves.
-Develop Go and Python code to set up, run and analyse simulations on several remote computing clusters.

 **Master degree in Astronomy @ University of Padova**

 `2007 - 2011`